-In the descent the GSP pointed us into a side road.
-It seemed shorter so we followed it.
-After a while the asphalt road turned into loose rocks nearly impossible to cycle over.
+The GSP pointed us into a side road during the descent.
+It seemed shorter, so we followed it.
+After a while, the asphalt road turned into loose rocks nearly impossible to cycle over.
 Going back wasn't really an option as it would involve half an hour of climbing.
 We continued.
 The road was so bad that climbing back uphill was likely just as fast as going down.
 It was fun for a while, but we really couldn't afford to break our bikes in the middle of Spain with another 2000 km to go.
-A while later we fortunately ended up on a better gravel road which we followed to a decent road.
+A bit later we fortunately ended up on a better gravel road which we followed to a decent road.

 We cycled a full kilometer over the campsite before pitching our tent at exit number ten.
 We found a nice spot in the shade of a tree.

-The layout of the campsite, it had about 1000 spots.
+The layout of the enormous campsite, it had about 1000 spots.

 At the campsite

-After fist dinner we went out to dinner at the local restaurant.
-There was nobody there yet because the Spanish eat super late.
+After our first dinner, we went to have dinner at the local restaurant.
+There was nobody there yet because the Spanish ate super late.
 I had fries with half a chicken and Bram fries with schnitzel.
 This time I could finally say 'dos cervezas, por favor'.
-I had heard that in a song one time, I didn't remember anything else.
-When I looked it up on youtube I realized it would have been a nice addition to the CD of our bus drivers Wim and Kees.
-After two dinners we were ready to go to bed.
+I had heard that in a song once, but I didn't remember anything else.
+When I looked it up on youtube, I realized it would have been an excellent addition to the CD of our bus drivers Wim and Kees.
+After two dinners, we were ready to go to bed.

 The route of day 5.